Intika-Linux-Apps/BDSync-Manager/website/content/pages/05-config-file.md

 This setting is optional and defaults to *False*.

+### create_target_if_missing ###
+*bdsync-manager* will try to create an empty target file (issuing a *touch* command) if the target is missing.

+This setting simplifies the initial run of a backup.

+This setting is optional and defaults to *False*.

+### apply_path_in_place ###
+Instead of storing a binary patch on the target site and applying it afterward, the process is reduced to a single in-place operation.

+This will leave a corrupt or inconsistent image behind if the operation is interrupted.
+Thus this setting is only recommended for the first initial transfer of a blockdevice.

 ## bdsync-related settings ##
 ### local_bdsync_bin ###
 The location of the local *bdsync* binary (e.g. */usr/local/bin/bdsync*).